 Leading up the revolution, France was riddled with debt, poverty and social unrest.
 It was ruled according to the Ancien Regime: the First Estate was the clergy of the church, the Second the nobility, and the Third, certainly the most numerous, was the bourgeoisie and the peasantry, who bore the brunt of growing the nation’s food and providing its revenue.
 Unrest had been fermenting for a long time, with poor harvests and rising bread prices.
 In July 1788 an enormous hailstorm damaged much of the crops across parts of France, followed by a harsh winter.
 Frosts killed vines and olive trees, the rivers froze, and poor farm animals struggled to survive.
 Riots against the hoarding of grain were common, and as the weather warmed the bread prices rose even further.
 Much of the population of France lived in abject poverty.

 But the French Revolution was not really about hungry peasants rioting in the streets over the price of bread.
-Louis XVI had called for a meeting of the Estates-General, which meant members of the clergy, the nobility and deputies from the provinces representing the third estate, came together in Versailles in May 1789.
-(Related post)
+Louis XVI had called for a meeting of the Estates-General, which meant members of the clergy, the nobility and deputies from the provinces representing the third estate, came together in Versailles in May 1789 (Related post: A Visit to Versailles)

 After much discussion and deliberation which really went nowhere, the third estate broke away and declared themselves to be a National Assembly.
 But what they needed was for Louis XVI to agree to their demands for a constitution and his support for their newly written Declaration of the Rights of Man and Citizens.